Shidoengie/Rexpaint_palette_converter/README.md

 # Rexpaint_palette_converter
 Converts .hex palettes into rexpaint compatible palettes

-To use it place the program in a folder along side the pallete
+To use it place the program in a folder along side the palette

 Warning!